AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

 * For measurement in Adobe Analytics, you must:

-  1. Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+  1. Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md), and make sure that the [AMO ID and EF ID](/help/integrations/analytics/ids.md) are being populated in your tracking URLs.

   1. Add the following parameter to your webpages before or within the the [JavaScript code required for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md) &mdash;  anywhere before the last event service is initialized.